sijieaaa/RobustLoc/README.md

   https://drive.google.com/file/d/1xewI1Cfq7a-zQfk2oGoJW6zJ8ZhMu_mK/view?usp=share_link

+  [2023-05-09] The 4Seasons-related datasets&code are in preparation.
+Kindly please tuned :smiley: .

 - **Train and test**

   Check in tools/options.py and set your own --data_dir as where you store the Oxford RobotCar dataset.